 Look at old background checks

-If you’ve been the subject of a previous background check, you may be legally entitled to receive a copy from the employment screening company.
+If you’ve been the subject of a previous background check, you may be legally entitled to receive a copy from the employment screening company (state laws vary).
 If you don’t know the name of the company performing the background check, ask the employer who requested the investigation.
 Of course there probably isn’t anything in there if that employer hired you, but it could give you some insight into what is included in a background check.

 Check your DMV records

 Request a copy of your driving record from your state’s Department of Motor Vehicles, especially if you are applying for a job that involves driving.
 A thorough background check always includes driving records.